 - In Mad Max, Max encounters a shady gas station repairman who tries to sell him repairs on everything but Max's car frame.
 It's implied that his parts are all stolen as well.
 Max is too canny for the man and escapes with his pocketbook intact.
 The mechanic ultimately foments Max's downfall, though unwittingly.

 - The father of the bicyclist hero in Breaking Away was a used car dealer like this.
 He told one customer that the reason the car he was test-driving had stalled was that it had premium gasoline in its tank instead of regular, and had a heart attack at the possibility of giving a refund for a crappy car.

 - The Three Stooges got in on this more than once.
 Including one time set in Ancient Egypt, of all places, where they sold used chariots that were about as good as you'd expect.
 It had a truly comical line from Moe:

 "Greetings, friend!
 I'm Honest Moe, that's Honest Shemp, and that's... that's Larry."

-- Humorously averted by Leo Getz in the Lethal Weapon films.
-When trying to sell Murtaugh's home, he insists on following the law and disclosing such interesting and alarming tidbits as the upstairs bathroom being "recently remodeled due to unexpected bomb damage" (which happened in the previous film).
+- Humorously averted by Leo Getz in Lethal Weapon 3.
+When trying to sell Murtaugh's home in, he insists on following the law and disclosing such interesting and alarming tidbits as the upstairs bathroom being "recently remodeled due to unexpected bomb damage" (which happened in the previous film).

 - Jay Austin Motors in the first Sherwood Pictures film, Flywheel, starts off as this before Austin's HeelFaith Turn.
 His business becomes much more successful after he vows to start treating his customers completely fairly and honestly.